mpdrescher/gui-black-jack/README.md

 Since the used font (see `fontcredits`) is not mine and its redistribution is not permitted you have to download it yourself by running the script `fetchFont.sh` from the main directory.
 After that just run `make` to build and run.
+There is also the `buildCompact.sh` script that generates headers in `src/resHeader` and builds a standalone executable.

 ### Description